mck-p/time-converter/README.md

 # time-converter

-> Conversions between milliseconds and days or anywhere in between.
+> Conversions between milliseconds and weeks or anywhere in between.

 _**Naming Convetion**_